 Day 1: Declutter 5 items //

 Find 5 items you can toss or donate.
-I am going to keep a box for the entire challenge of donate items.
-If an item needs tossed, I will do so instantly.
+Keep a box for the entire challenge of donated items.
+If an item needs tossed, do so immediately.

 Day 2: Countertops //

 Clear your counter tops of everything, wipe them clean, and add back only what is necessary.
 Everything else needs a new home, tossed, or donated.

 I read the book 10% Happier by Dan Harris, and learned about the benefits of meditation.
 I am a skeptic, but I wanted to give it a try anyways.